 Medical Treatments for Cystic Fibrosis

-At NYU Langone, doctors prescribe several medications for cystic fibrosis that may improve lung function, clear mucus from the airways, and prevent mucus from trapping bacteria that can cause infections.
+Our doctors usually prescribe several medications for cystic fibrosis that may improve lung function, clear mucus from the airways, and prevent mucus from trapping bacteria that can cause infections.
 For those with severe lung damage and decreased lung function, transplantation may be recommended.

 Doctors at NYU Langone usually prescribe a combination of medications for children and adults with cystic fibrosis to open airways and reduce mucus and inflammation.